 (6) Yearly Equity Price Trend (Up, Sideway, or Down): Sideway

-(7) Monthly Equity Price Trend (Overbought, Sideway, or Oversold): Oversold
+(7) Monthly Equity Price Trend (Overbought, Sideway, or Oversold): Overbought

-In August, all our Covestor models remained fully invested based on our computer algorithms.
+In October, expectations of a Q3 earning slowdown failed to materialized, so all our Covestor models remained fully invested based on our computer algorithms.
+As corporate earnings and revenues continue growing in Q3, our models will remain fully invested this month.
 The phrase “fully invested” means that our models use up to 100% of cash, as none of our Covestor models use any form of leverage or margin.
-However, with the current deceleration in earning growth momentum coupled with rising credit risk and volatility, our algorithms are closer to moving half of the positions into cash.

-We rely entirely on our computer algorithms to indicate buys of undervalued stocks and sell overvalued positions, to monitor market conditions, and to manage risk in all models, so that human emotion and buy-sell bias are completely eliminated from the investing process, unnecessary market timing is avoided, and continuous participation in the market is enabled in the effort to produce long-term growth.
+We entirely rely on our computer algorithms to buy undervalued stocks and sell overvalued positions, to monitor market conditions, and to manage risk in all models, so that human emotion and buy-sell bias are completely eliminated from the investing process, unnecessary market timing is avoided, and continuous participation in the market is possible in the effort to achieve long-term growth.